 - Are exhibiting early signs of Alzheimer’s disease or other neurological disorders.

-- Have been diagnosed with Alzheimer’s disease.
+- He has been diagnosed with Alzheimer’s disease.

 - Have a history of gastrointestinal disorders and/or diabetes.